 This healthy Crock Pot Hamburger Soup is the exact sort of recipe that I can imagine picky childhood Erin being very excited about eating and Erin’s mom (mother to three picky eaters) being very excited about cooking.

-A rich, hearty slow cooker soup made with ground meat (I used turkey to lighten it up, though you can certainly stick with tradition and use lean ground beef instead), kid-friendly vegetables like potatoes, carrots, and peas, and a few subtle but substantial flavor-boosters, this recipe is a happy meeting ground where both little ones and grownups will find solace and satisfaction.
+A rich, hearty slow cooker soup made with ground meat (I used turkey to lighten it up, though you can certainly stick with tradition and use lean ground beef instead, or try ground chicken), kid-friendly vegetables like potatoes, carrots, and peas, and a few subtle but substantial flavor-boosters, this recipe is a happy meeting ground where both little ones and grownups will find solace and satisfaction.

 Crock Pot Hamburger Soup: Kid Appeal

 - The flavor is mild without being bland.